theriley106/Nightchord/README.md

 * Add Soundcloud Upload
 * Add auto tag editing for Soundcloud Uploads
 * Add a function to pull Soundcloud stats

+## Acknowledgments

+Huge shoutout to @tebriz159 for the AMAZING logo :)